-THERAPEUTIC FACTORS External Views: Importance: 2 [ Desirable Desirable views: e, sports ovals.
-Sense people, but d istant views of people engaged in gentle activ vities is desirable.
-Wat ter is a bonus Undesirable views: at is too busy or intrusiv ve; buildings REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK Green field sight Both sites afford Relatively secluded Relatively quiet, leafy Offers some nearby currently surrounded by greenery/sense of location site bush land and park bushland Located next distance Some established trees Some established trees areas. to Redland hospital Views of the river and greenery at the periphery These are somewhat Commercial warehouse possible in one site Located on busy Limited sense of compromised by precinct adjacent Sense of calmness hospital campus distance eg views of industrial area close by. separated from site by a might be inhibited by No views of green horizon road police training exercises spaces or water No immediate water Future use of other including use of firearms features vacant land unknown vacant land unknown and sniffer dogs Some nearby reserve Derelict ward may also areas compromise views from some angles

-ACCESS TO NATURAL ENVIRONMENT Importance: 2 Desirable Desirable: Grass, trees, animals, water ( REDLAND THE PARK as long as it is safe), g CAFTU ardens, getting back to ROGERS ST nature MEAKIN PARK Nature reserve readily accessible from site Bay is close by for arrange of other supervised activities Parks also in close proximity Both sites afford some greenery/sense of distance Views of the river possible in one site Access without supervision may be compromised by safety issues eg accessing water alone and use of the campus in conjunction with other users of the grounds Some established trees and greenery Victoria Park may be accessed under staff supervision Some established trees at the periphery.
-Capacity to access Victoria Park precinct under staff supervision Some potential amid existing green space.
+THERAPEUTIC FACTORS

+External Views: Importance: 2 I Desirable

+Desirable views:

+of distance, calmness

+people, but d listant views of people engaged in gentle activ vities is desirable.
+Wat er is a bonus

+Undesirable views:

+anything that at is too busy or intrusiv

+REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK

+Green field sight Both sites afford Relatively secluded Relatively quiet, leafy Offers some nearby

+currently surrounded by greenery/sense of location site bush land and park

+bushland Located next distance Some established trees Some established trees areas.

+to Redland hospital Views of the river and greenery at the periphery These are somewhat

+Commercial warehouse possible in one site Located on busy Limited sense of compromised by

+precinct adjacent Sense of calmness hospital campus distance eg views of industrial area close by.

+separated from site by a might be inhibited by No views of green horizon

+road police training exercises spaces or water No immediate water

+Future use of other including use of firearms features

+vacant land unknown and sniffer dogs

+Some nearby reserve Derelict ward may also

+areas compromise views from

+some angles

+ACCESS TO NATURAL ENVIRONMENT

+mportance: 2 Desirable e

+Desirable:

+Grass, trees, animals, water ( as long as it is safe), g ardens, getting back to nature

+REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK

+Nature reserve readily Both sites afford some Some established trees Some established trees Some potential amid

+accessible from site greenery/sense of and greenery at the periphery. existing green space.

+Bay is close by for distance Victoria Park may be Capacity to access 00 1

+arrange of other Views of the river accessed under staff Victoria Park precinct

+supervised activities possible in one site supervision under staff supervision

+Parks also in close Access without

+proximity supervision may be

+proximity compromised by safety

+issues eg accessing

+water alone and use of

+the campus in

+conjunction with other

+users of the grounds

 ACCESS TO OUTDOOR ACTIVITIES

-ļ mportance: 2 Desirable е
+I mportance: 2 Desirable е

 Desirable:

 Grass, trees, animals, water ( as long as it is safe), g ardens, getting back to nature

 REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK

 Affords nearby nature reserves, readily accessible from site Bay is close by for other supervised activities Greenfield site may enable development of space for courtyards, games etc depending on exact land size Some established trees and greenery Access to Victoria Park precinct under staff supervision Few other opportunities.
 Some established trees and greenery Access to Victoria Park precinct under staff supervision Few other opportunities Access Victoria Park precinct under staff supervision.
 Existing courtyard may be used for onsite for games etc Site offers some potential for these spaces